alternative medicine

 Or you can harvest the root of this common plant, which takes much digging.

 Burdock is a biennial.
-The first year it grows a large, but low to the ground, set, rosette of leaves.
+The first year it grows a large, but low to the ground, set or rosette of leaves.
 In the second year it grows tail, goes to flower and seed.

-You need to harvest, ideally, the first year plant in the autumn or the second year plant in the spring, when the root is ripest.
+You need to, either, harvest the first year plant in the autumn or the second year plant in the spring, when the root is "ripest".
+(Through the second year, while flowering and going to seed, it becomes depleted.)

 Judith writes that